Your Credit Report – The Basics

 WHAT IS A CREDIT FILE?

-A credit file is a collection of data about you.
-It contains basic identifying information, such as your name and any previous names you’ve been known by, your date of birth and your address history.
+Your credit file is a document which contains a collection of data about you.
+It includes basic identifying information, such as your name and any previous names you’ve been known by, your date of birth and your address history.

 It also contains information about any financial accounts you may have, such as your current account, loans, credit cards, mobile phone contracts and more – and how you conduct those accounts.
 Your credit report will show whether you’ve paid a debt on time each month, and also negative data such as missed/late payments on an account, accounts you have defaulted on, any County Court Judgments registered against you, along with bankruptcies and repossessions.